 CERTIFICATE OF ASSUMED NAME STATE OF MIN

-CERTIFICATE OF ASSUMED NAME STATE OF MINNESOTA Minnesota Statutes, Chapter 333 ASSUMED NAME: Asgard IT Services PRINCIPAL PLACE OF BUSINESS: 1426 Bemidji Ave N STE 9 Bemidji MN 56601 USA NAMEHOLDER(S): Name: Asgard Computers Inc. Address: 1426 Beltrami Ave N STE 9 Bemidji MN 56601 USA By typing my name, I, the undersigned, certify that I am signing this document as the person whose signature is required, or as agent of the person(s) whose signature would be required who has authorized me to sign this document on his/her behalf, or in both capacities.
+CERTIFICATE OF ASSUMED NAME STATE OF MINNESOTA Minnesota Statutes, Chapter 333 ASSUMED NAME: Morey Consulting PRINCIPAL PLACE OF BUSINESS: 2722 Irvine Avenue NW Bemidji MN 56601 USA NAMEHOLDER(S): Name: Diane Marie Morey Address: 2722 Irvine Avenue NW Bemidji MN 56601 USA By typing my name, I, the undersigned, certify that I am signing this document as the person whose signature is required, or as agent of the person(s) whose signature would be required who has authorized me to sign this document on his/her behalf, or in both capacities.
 I further certify that I have completed all required fields, and that the information in this document is true and correct and in compliance with the applicable chapter of Minnesota Statutes.
 I understand that by signing this document I am subject to the penalties of perjury as set forth in Section 609.48 as if I had signed this document under oath.
-DATE: 03/08/2023 SIGNED BY: Stephen Cofone MAILING ADDRESS: None Provided EMAIL FOR OFFICIAL NOTICES: steve@asgardcomputers.com (March 15 & 18, 2023) 203246
+DATE: 09/30/2022 SIGNED BY: Diane M Morey MAILING ADDRESS: P.O.
+Box 3002 Bemidji MN 56619 EMAIL FOR OFFICIAL NOTICES: skywriter56@outlook.com (March 18 & 22, 2023) 204026